 You must clearly describe, in measurable terms, the deliverable(s) the team member should produce.
 And you must document their availability, as approved by their boss.
-Tier 1: Small projects: This level of documentation is often skipped on small projects with three or four team members working on project within a department.
-But having a simple work pack for each team member avoids confusion about your expectations for their deliverable.
+Tier 1: Small projects: This level of documentation is often skipped on small projects with three or four team members working on a project within a department.
+On the other hand, giving a simple work pack to each team member avoids confusion about your expectations for their deliverable.
 Tier 2: Cross-functional projects & Tier 3: Strategic projects: For larger projects, you should document a work package for each assignment.
 It will make the assignment clear and document the deliverable you expect the borrowed person to produce.
-The work package also provides a standard format and information base for estimating the hours of work for the tasks and identifying their risks.
-It is best to document the work estimate and give a copy to borrowed team member’s superior.
+The work package also provides a standard information base for estimating the tasks’ hours of work and identifying their risks.
+It is best to document the work estimate and give a copy to the borrowed team member’s superior.
 Team Building Techniques

 Leading Teams Technique #4: Estimating Task Work and Duration

 A project management best practice is to estimate the required hours of work so you can measure progress during the assignment.
-Team Types All projects: Regardless of the size of the project, you should engage the team members in the process of estimating the amount of work their assignment will take.
+All projects: Regardless of the size of the project, you should engage the team members in the process of estimating the amount of work their assignment will take.
 The work package is the basis for the estimating effort.
-You are estimating the amount of work (50 hours, for example), not the duration (Oct.
+You should always estimate the amount of work (50 hours, for example).
+You should never estimate just the duration (Oct.
 21 through Nov.
 7, for example).
-You should always estimate the amount of work, such as 50 hours.
-You never estimate just the duration, such as Oct.
-21 through Nov.
-7. The amount of work required for the task provides you with the ability to more accurately track progress and spot problems.
-Their availability to do the work (halftime, 2 days a week, for example) is also documented.
+Estimating the amount of work required for the task provides you with the ability to more accurately track progress and spot problems.
+Their team member’s availability to do the work (halftime or 2 days a week, for example) is also documented.
 Team Building

 You should also discuss the assignment’s potential risks with the team member and what can be done about them.
 This helps you avoid, eliminate or mitigate those risks.
-Finally, the work package should list the required deliverable, the approach to take and the inputs the team member requires to finish their task.
+Finally, the work package should list the task’s required deliverable, the approach to take on the task and the inputs the team member requires to finish their task.
 Team Building video

 Leading Teams Technique #5: Status Reporting

 Team members should report status on their tasks every week.
-This allows you to find problems early so you have an opportunity to fix them before the task or project is late or over budget.
+This allows you to find problems early so you and the team have an opportunity to fix them before the task or project is late or over budget.

 All Projects: Data can come to you by phone, e-mails, a form, template or on “sticky notes.”
-The important thing is that each week you get the hours of work competed (as of that date) and the estimated hours required to complete the task.
+The important thing is that each week you get the hours of work competed, as of that date, and the estimated hours required to complete the task.
 No narrative is necessary.
 You should make status reporting easy so people will do it.
-It is a best practice to then give all team members updated status data on the entire project.
-Effective Feedback
+It is a best practice to give all team members updated status data on the entire project.